vidarh/skrift/README.md

 performance, and don't mind a C dependency, consider that over this.

-If you're fine with slower rendering (*cache* glyphs after rendering) and want *pure Ruby*, consider this gem.
+If you're fine with slower rendering (*cache* glyphs after rendering) and want *pure Ruby*, consider this gem, with the caveat that the rewrite is *new* and likely buggy.

 "Skrift" is Norwegian for "text", "writing", or "scripture", and so a close cognate of "Schrift".
 Since I'm Norwegian, it seemed like an